-The Information Sheet for Participants
+The Information Sheet for Participants Guide (see here for template)

 Project title: The formal title of the study should appear prominently, centred at the top of the page in large bold type.
 An additional participant-friendly and welcoming subtitle can be added that appears larger and brighter (if colour is used) to engage participants.